daviddevs23/nvimConfig/README.md

 TODO:
 - Auto comment lines of code
-- Add auto formatters
 - Project generators as custom plugin (C++ defaults, etc)
-- Clean up trailing spaces at the end of lines and the file as plugin
 - Add a way to quickly add files
 - CMAKE integration
 - Add debuggers for above languages
 - Add harpoon 2
-- Note taking setup and git syncing
 - Add TODO integration
 - Add Code Folding